• On FAQs, change the HAS maximums to $4,400 for Individual Coverage and $8,750 for Family coverage

 back to top

-Health Reimbursement Arrangement (HRA) Blue Cross and Blue Shield of Louisiana Pelican HRA1000
+Health Reimbursement Arrangement (HRA) Pelican HRA1000

 Q What is a Health Reimbursement Arrangement?

-A A Health Reimbursement Arrangement, or HRA, is an account that employers use to reimburse employees' healthcare expenses, such as deductibles, medical co-pays, eligible medical costs, and does not include prescription drugs.
+A A Health Reimbursement Arrangement, or HRA, is an account that employers use to reimburse employees' healthcare expenses, such as deductibles, medical co-pays, and eligible medical costs, and does not include prescription drugs.
 The HRA funds are available as long as you remain employed by an OGB-participating employer.

 Q How much does my agency contribute to the HRA?